Part Placement Shortcuts in Altium Designer

 Component placement with the missing component placed

 This feature will save you a lot of time when you need to find a specific part of placement.
-Instead of searching through the schematic, or looking at all of the parts scattered around the board perimeter, you can simply select the reference designator and place the component.
+Instead of searching through the schematic, or looking at the object scattered around the board perimeter, you can simply select the reference designator and place the component.

-If you’re not already using it, talk to an expert at Altium to find out more about how Altium Designer 18 can help you with your next PCB design.
+If you’re not already using it, talk to an expert at Altium Designer to find out more about how Altium Designer can help you with your next PCB design.